RoguePiranha/Roguelite-Project/Game Idea.md

 - Medium - Average defense, average movement speed
 - Light - Increases movement speed, decreases defense
 - Fragile - Increases defense, but has a chance to break on hit
-- Cursed - Increases defense, has medium chance to drain health or mana or something on hit
+- Cursed - Increases defense, has chance to drain health or mana or something on hit
-- Blessed - Increases defense, has medium chance to heal player on hit
+- Blessed - Increases defense, has chance to heal player on hit

 ### Item Examples